rberenguel/obsidian-clau-plugin/README.md

         ```
     - This will create files like `glove.6B.100d_part_1.txt`, `glove.6B.100d_part_2.txt`, etc.
     - In Clau settings, set "GloVe path format" to `embeddings/glove.6B.100d_part_{}.txt` and "Number of GloVe file parts" to the number of files generated.
+    - _Alternative_: You can also run the Python script in `split_file.py` (run it like `python split_file.py -input your_file.txt -lines 50000`) to split these vectors, useful if you don't care about mobile or don't have Go installed.
+I didn't bother getting the pruner in Python though.

 3.  (for mobile use) **Export Vault Vocabulary:**